Global existence of quasi-stratified solutions for the confined IPM equation: Introduction

+\textbf{Remark:} If we perturb the stratified state by a function of $y$ only then there should be no decay.
+For this reason, the orthogonal decomposition $\varrho=\bar{\varrho}+\tilde{\varrho}$ will be considered. \\

+\textbf{Remark:} The strategy used in our paper can be applied to a more general class of monotone shear flows.
+The proof works for small perturbations in some sense of our steady state with $\Theta'<0$.
+However, a highly non trivial problem is to extend this to the case of possibly degenerate shear flows where $\Theta'=0$ at some value.\\

 A more precise statement of our result is presented as Theorem (\ref{main_thm}), where we also illustrate its proof through a bootstrap argument.
-Despite the apparent simplicity, understanding the stability of this flow is not trivial.
+Despite the apparent simplicity, understanding the stability of this flow is far from been trivial.